Ada-Developers-Academy/cs-fun-interview-practice/04/implement-bipartition-graph.checkpoint.md

 * title: Possible Graph Bipartition
 * points: 3
 ### !question
-For this exercise, create a function `possible_bipartition` which takes in an adjacency list of puppies, `dislikes`, to determine if the puppies can be divided into two groups where no two puppies that are known for fighting each other are in the same group.
+For this exercise, create a function `possible_bipartition` which takes in an adjacency list representing a graph of puppies, `dislikes`, to determine if the puppies can be divided into two groups where no two puppies that are known for fighting each other are in the same group.

 Given a set of N puppies, we would like to split them into two groups of any size to use two play areas.